xtdb/xtdb/docs/implementation.md

 order, where the root is the first variable in the join order etc.

-At each level there is a unary join index, consisting of all indexes representing each occurrence of the variable.
+At each level there is a unary join index, consisting of all indexes representing an occurrence of the variable.
 As mentioned above, the same index might be part of more than one unary join, each time representing a new variable at a new level.
 The important thing is that all variables across all indexes participating in the join share